Skip to main content

 Care Guide

-Plant bulbs 4–6 inches (10–15 cm) deep and 4–6 inches (10–15 cm) apart in autumn (October–November).
-Site in full sun in well-drained, moderately fertile soil with a pH of 6.5–7.5.
-Sharp drainage is essential for perennialising — amend heavy clay with coarse grit.
-After flowering, allow foliage to yellow and die back naturally (6 weeks).
-Do not remove green leaves or braid them.
-Feed with a potassium-rich bulb fertiliser at planting and again in early spring.
-Unlike most hybrid tulips, T. praestans reliably returns for many years without lifting and replanting, provided drainage is adequate and summer dormancy is dry.
+Bulbs are planted 4-6 inches (10-15 cm) deep and 4-6 inches (10-15 cm) apart in autumn (October-November).
+Sited in full sun in well-drained moderately fertile soil at pH 6.5-7.5.
+Sharp drainage is essential for perennializing; heavy clay is amended with coarse grit.
+After flowering, foliage is allowed to yellow and die back naturally over 6 weeks.
+Green leaves are not removed or braided.
+Fed with a potassium-rich bulb fertilizer at planting and again in early spring.
+Unlike most hybrid tulips, the species returns reliably for many years without lifting and replanting, provided drainage is adequate and summer dormancy is dry.

 Pruning

-Remove spent flower stems at the base after petals drop to prevent seed set and redirect energy to the bulb.
-Leave foliage until it yellows completely (typically mid-June).
-No other pruning required.
+Spent flower stems are removed at the base after petals drop to prevent seed set and redirect energy to the bulb.
+Foliage is left until it yellows completely (typically mid-June).
+No other pruning is required.

 Pruning Schedule